dinhhuy258/git.nvim/README.md

 ## Command

-- `:Git` run git command in terminal
+`:Git` run git command in terminal

+Eg:
-Eg: `:Git checkout -b test`
+`:Git checkout -b test`

-- `:GitCreatePullRequest` create pull request in git repository, the default target branch is set in the `target_branch` option.
+`:GitCreatePullRequest` create pull request in git repository, the default target branch is set in the `target_branch` option.
 If you provide the branch then the default `target_branch` will be ignored

+Eg:
+`:GitCreatePullRequest`
-Eg: `:GitCreatePullRequest`, `:GitCreatePullRequest test_branch`
+`:GitCreatePullRequest test_branch`